 The following procedure discusses balancing used cutters that will be installed on heads having either an even number of bolts where opposing cutter stacks are identical or on heads having an odd number of bolts or a staggered set up.

 This procedure is identical to balancing new cutters.
-Note: balancing used cutters can be somewhat more difficult as they have been previously ground.
+Balancing used cutters can be more challenging as they have been previously ground.

 Before you begin balancing: